jacobcobler/exercise_component/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > the other.
 Alternatively, if you hate all of your old designs, use this space
 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

+I decided to create the exercise component.
+I made a program in the past that keeps track of my workout schedule using Java and I made my own Exercise component but it was very finicky and I think I created it by extending the JPanel.
+I was very new to Java at the time and I would like to recreate it and make it more polished, procedural, and usable.

 <!-- TODO: briefly argue your choice of design or design something
 new; then delete this comment -->